pmongeon/qsslab/content/authors/vinson-li/_index.md

 ---
 title: Vinson Li
 role: Research Assistant
-bio: My name is Vinson Li and I am a Master of Information student at Dalhousie University.
-I hold a PharmD from the Faculty of Pharmacy at the University of Toronto.
-I have an interest in the research being done in the information science field.
-Some specific areas of interests of mine include information accessibility by the public, big data, and combating disinformation.
+bio: My name is Vinson Li and I am a Research Assistant at Dalhousie University.
+I hold a PharmD from the Faculty of Pharmacy at the University of Toronto and a Master of Information from Dalhousie University.
+My research areas of interest include: bibliometrics, health science librarianship, and combatting misinformation.
+I am also the Librarian Educator at Nova Scotia Health.
 avatar_filename: avatar.jpg
 superuser: false
 user_groups: